isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

      **Fetch Configuration**

       ![](images/topic-generator-fetch-configuration.png){width="300" align="left"}
+        *Add the Data Query, Data mapping template, and Root node for the topic generator and give it a unique name in the Fetch Configuration panel.*

       1. Enter the query in the **Data query** text box.
       1. Select the template which maps with your data source from the **Data mapping template** dropdown.